warewulf/warewulf/userdocs/contents/installation.rst

 Warewulf Installation
 =====================

-There are multiple methods to install Warewulf, this page describes the installation process of multiple methods:
+There are multiple methods to install Warewulf.
+This page describes the installation process for some of those methods.

 Binary RPMs
 ===========